aagontuk/cheatsheets/rust_cheatsheet.md

 > The ? operator can only be used in functions whose return type is compatible with the value the ? is used on.
+This operator can be used in a function that returns Result, Option, or another type that implements FromResidual.

+> ? operator can be used on a Result in a function that returns Result, and you can be use on an Option in a function that returns Option.